What Does It Mean When a Rabbit Crosses Your Path?

 Did it symbolize the reincarnation of the dead, as some traditions claimed?
 Or fertility, as the Welsh believed?
 Well, birth and rebirth (reincarnation) is definitely a subject we were writing about at the time the owl perched outside our office.
 What about the Roman belief that owls could aid in the extraction of secrets?
 I’ve certainly been a Roman in prior lives and I have been thoroughly engaged in a quest to extract the secrets of the Infinite in my work and study.
 It goes on and on like that.

 Which is why the notion of trying to resonate only a “positive attitude” or focused visualization out into the world simply doesn’t work for me.
-Our reality is constantly reflecting back to us things that we can learn from, or use to propel change, or expand our understanding of the Infinite (an understanding which of course never comes to an end).
+Our reality is constantly reflecting back to us things from which we can learn, or use to propel change, or to expand our understanding of the Infinite (an understanding which of course never comes to an end).
 I do try to remain upbeat, finding the silver linings in all things, but something about the rote application of the “attraction” principle (missing the other side of the wave form, the “repulsion” principle) seems wrong to me.

 It seems like a place you might get stuck, where you’ve got half an energy principle that is valid, but you’re missing an entire universe of other energy principles just as valid and vitally important to your growth in understanding and well-being.
 I can’t see how that approach could prove fruitful or lastingly effective.
 It reminds me of the time I was touring Greece and Lebanon and lost one contact lens.
 The rest of my experience was tilted, half-seen through filtered light, slightly unreal.